vandamd/luma/README.md

 <img src="example.png" alt="Luma Screenshots">

-<p>A minimal launcher for the Light Phone III.</p>
+<p>A launcher for the Light Phone III.</p>

 ![GitHub License](https://img.shields.io/github/license/vandamd/luma)
 ![GitHub Release](https://img.shields.io/github/v/release/vandamd/luma)

 > [!NOTE]
-> This is the pre-release version of Luma.
-It is currently under development.
-> It is not intended to be used daily as there may be many bugs!
+> Luma is in active development and intended for users who have enabled `adb` on their device.
+> If you face any bugs, please submit an [issue](https://github.com/vandamd/luma/issues) or let me know via [Discord](https://discord.gg/CcnP8kREu6) in the `modding-and-hacking` channel.
+> Luma can be restarted by long pressing the home button for ~10 seconds.
+You'll feel a haptic!

 ## Installation
 The lastest .apk file is available in [releases](https://github.com/vandamd/luma/releases/latest).